 Weebly is a great free blogging site if you want to eventually expand to commerce or service portfolios in addition to their blog.

-Blogging is often a first step if you want to transform your online presence into an empire or a self-run business.
-Weebly is one of those sites that’s designed to perfectly fit every stage of your internet business plan (aka your master plan).
+Blogging is often a first step to transform your online presence into an empire or a self-run business.
+Weebly is one of those sites designed to perfectly fit every stage of your internet business plan (aka your master plan).

 Weebly is also an easy-to-use website builder with similar drag-and-drop capabilities as Wix, but with the addition of ad spaces on their free plan that allow you to monetize your blog right away.
 They also provide you with a free subdomain, so you don’t need to purchase a domain right away to get your site up and running on the internet.